Azure-Samples/azure-iot-samples-node/digital-twins/Samples/device/readme.md

 Please note that the `DigitalTwinClient` depends on the `Client` class from `azure-iot-device` to communicate with the hub.
 The sample shows how to compose these two together.

-To get started with these samples, Please refer to the instructions in each of the folder.
+To get started with these samples, please refer to the instructions in each of the folder.